velkuns/game-text-engine/adr/0005-data-abilities.md

 Base abilities are simple, with a value that can be changed (increased or decreased) during the game.
 - type: base
 - initial: the initial value of the ability (immutable)
-- current: the current value of the ability
+- value: the current value of the ability
 - max: the maximum value of the ability (generally >= initial)
 - constraints: (immutable, limits min & max of the ability values)
   - min: min value for the ability (in absolute, generally 0 or 1)